kdheepak/panvimdoc/README.md

 This approach is close to ideal.
 There are no dependencies ( except for the Markdown treesitter parser ).
 While it appears that the markdown parser may cause crashes, I have not experienced any in my use.
 It is neovim only but you can use this on github actions even for a vim plugin documentation.

 I found two other projects that do something similar, again linked in the references.
-As far as I can tell, these projects are all in use and actively maintained and these projects may suit your need.
+As far as I can tell, these projects are all in use and actively maintained and may suit your need.

 However, none of these projects use Pandoc.
 Pandoc Markdown supports a wide number of features: See <https://pandoc.org/MANUAL.html> for more information.